geneticimprovementofsoftware/geneticimprovementofsoftware.github.io/events/papers.md

 ## <a name="{{ event.anchor }}"></a> {{ event.venue }} {{ event.year }}: {{ event.name }}

-  {% assign entries = site.data.survey | where: "venue", event.venue | where: "year", event.year %}
+  {% assign entries = site.data.survey.papers | where: "venue", event.venue | where: "year", event.year %}
   {% for entry in entries %}

   <div>